nextapps-de/mikado/README.md

 > **Recommendation:** enable caching when some of your data will stay unchanged from one to another render task.
 Disable caching when changes on data requires a fully re-render more often.

-Caching is by default enabled, this may change in future, so best is to explicitly set this flag when initializing:
+Caching is by default enabled, this may change in the future, so best is to explicitly set this flag when initializing:

 ```js
 var view = new Mikado(template, { cache: true });
 ```

-We strongly recommended to read the next section to understand how caching is working.
+We strongly recommended reading the next section to understand how caching is working.

 #### The Concept